zekizeki/envoy-jwt-plus-ratelimit/README.md

 }
 `

-Example token

 Ratelimiting is performed using envoys external rate limit service backed by redis.
+To update the rate setting edit ratelimitconfig.yaml

 To run the example...